diego2337/MObViewer/README.md

 * [networkx](https://networkx.github.io/)
 * [sharedmem](https://github.com/rainwoodman/sharedmem)

-After downloading files, simply run `npm install` to install additional dependencies handled by Grunt.
-Then fire `grunt` command to start the server at port `3030`.
+After downloading the files, simply run `npm install` to install additional dependencies handled by Grunt.
+Then run `grunt` to start the server at port `3030`.
 The URL to use MObViewer is usually https://localhost:3030.

 ## For Windows users